nerdyLawman/urlchecker/README.rst

 ==================================================================
-urlcheck: A quick url page checker.
+urlcheck: A quick url checker (rather obviously).
 ==================================================================

-urlcheck is a simple command-line utility for checking this links within one or a series of .html files and verifying that there are no broken links.
+urlcheck is a simple command-line utility for checking links within one or a series of .html files and verifying that there are no broken.

-It can also be used to check .html files in the current working directory or take user-supplied urls to check remotely.
+It can also be used to check .html files in the current working directory or take user-supplied urls to check links remotely.

 Installation
 ------------